memebrain/python-novice-inflammation/01-numpy.md

 or something is wrong with our data.

 You can group similar plots in a single figure using subplots.
 This script below uses a number of new commands.
-The function `matplotlib.pyplot.figure()` creates a space into which we will place all of our plots.
+The function `plt.figure()` creates a space into which we will place all of our plots.
 The parameter `figsize` tells Python how big to make this space.
 Each subplot is placed into the figure using the `subplot` command.
 The `subplot` command takes 3 parameters.
 The first denotes